nodejs/node/doc/api/test.md

     **Default:** `Infinity`.
   * `inspectPort` {number|Function} Sets inspector port of test child process.
     This can be a number, or a function that takes no arguments and returns a number.
-By default each process gets its own port, incremented from the primary's `process.debugPort`.
+If a nullish value is provided, each process gets its own port, incremented from the primary's `process.debugPort`.
+    **Default:** `undefined`.
 * Returns: {TapStream}

 ```js